davidsdarley/CS260Startup/README.md

 sequenceDiagram
     actor You
     actor Website
-    You->>Website: Replace this with your design
+    User->>Server: Replace this with your design
 ```

 ### Key features